adyshake/adyshake.github.io/resume.md

    <i>Software Engineer, July 2017 - March 2019</i>
 </p>

-* Ported Sentient’s agent-less client from Java to C++ to improve runtime performance and reduce its memory footprint for low-spec ATMs.
+* Ported an agent-less client from Java to C++ as a Win32 service to improve runtime performance and reduce its memory footprint for low-spec ATMs.
-* Solved major critical crashes and refactored major portions of the codebase to increase the reliability of the system.
+* Implemented a separate updater service to handle seamless background updates of the main application.
-* Converted the client from a console application to a Win32 service.
+* Solved major critical crashes and refactored major portions of the codebase to increase the reliability of the system
-* Created Windows Installer (MSI) merge modules and installers using InstallShield along with build automation scripts.
+* Created Windows Installer (MSI) merge modules and installers using InstallShield along with build automation scripts

 <p vertical-align="center"> <img src="/images/resume/persistent_logo.png"
   width="4.5%"
   style="float:left;">
    <b>Persistent Systems (Accelerite)</b><br>
-   <i>Academic Intern, August 2016 - December 2016</i>
+   <i>Software Engineer Intern, August 2016 - December 2016</i>
 </p>

-* Designed and implemented an agent-less approach for an end point detection and response solution, in order to get the real time status of nearly 10,000 cross platform enterprise endpoints.
+* Implemented an agent-less approach using Windows Management Instrumentation, in order to get the real-time status of nearly 10,000 cross-platform enterprise endpoints.
-* Increased query throughput by nearly 3x by implementing a thread safe cache to reduce authentication requests.
+* Increased query throughput by nearly 3x by implementing a thread-safe cache to reduce authentication requests.
-* Wrote a Windows DLL in C++ to interface COM/DCOM functions over to Java using the Java Native Interface.
+* Wrote a Windows DLL to interface COM/DCOM WMI functions over to Java using the Java Native Interface.
 * Implemented various queries such as security, system alerts, hardware details, running processes, etc. as per the design specification.